multimeters/CppND-CapstoneProject-CarSimulation/README.md

 ## Dependencies

 This software is built on the Robotic Operating System (ROS), which needs to be installed first.
-Additionally, the Robot-Centric Elevation Mapping depends on following software:
+Additionally, the car simulation depends on following software:

 * cmake >= 3.11
   * All OSes: [click here for installation instructions](https://cmake.org/install/)